-- Conduct in-depth qualitative interviews with people diagnosed with IBD and reporting fatigue in order to gain understanding of the nature of IBD-fatigue and how people try and deal with fatigue on daily bases.
-Outcome: Data were collected and analysed.
-The information fed into the IBD fatigue questionnaire development.
+- Conducting in-depth qualitative interviews with people diagnosed with IBD and reporting fatigue in order to gain understanding of the nature of IBD-fatigue, and how people try and deal with fatigue on daily bases.
+This information fed into the development of the IBD fatigue questionnaire.
 Paper on description of fatigue and its impact in individuals’ life is currently in preparation.

 Christine Norton - PhD MA RN

 Christine is Professor of Nursing at Imperial College Healthcare NHS Trust & King’s College London.
 Christine trained as a nurse at St George’s Hospital in London after reading history at Cambridge University.
 She was one of the first continence nurse specialists in the UK and was the first Secretary of the Association for Continence Advice.
 Later she was founder and Director of the UK Continence Foundation.

 Christine runs a nurse-led biofeedback service for people with faecal incontinence and constipation at St Mark’s Hospital in Harrow, UK.
 Christine writes and lecturers widely and has an active research programme.
 She was Director of the Burdett Institute of Gastrointestinal Nursing at King’s College London 2004-2010.
 Her book, “Bowel Continence Nursing” was published in 2004.
 She was Chair of the NICE guideline on faecal incontinence (2007) and is Chair of the International Consultation on Incontinence committee on faecal incontinence.
 She is nurse adviser to the Trustees committee of Crohn’s and Colitis UK.